Hiking Water Treatment

 A small device bombards the organisms in the water with ultraviolet light destroying their reproductive abilities.
 This method is fast, inexpensive, and lightweight.

-It does require care with the device and extra batteries.- Chemical Treatment - water is collected and a few drops of chemicals are added.
+It does require care with the device and extra batteries. - Chemical Treatment - water is collected and a few drops of chemicals are added.
 The chemicals kill all organisms in the water.
 This method is easy, but takes time and tends to be more expensive overall.
 It is very lightweight since you carry no mechanical device.
 It does leave all the dead organisms in the water that you drink.

 For details on water pollution and treatment visit Water Filter Dude.

-Comments:
+All Comments:

 Apr 13, 2013 - Andrea